Last updated September 23, 2024

-The Wasatch Front 100 also known as “100 miles of heaven and hell”, is one of the most uniquely challenging ultrarunning events in the world.
-This prestigious 100 mile endurance run is the culminating event in the Grand Slam of Ultra-Running series.
+The Wasatch Front 100, also known as "100 miles of heaven and hell", is one of the most uniquely challenging ultrarunning events in the world.
+This prestigious 100-mile endurance run is the culminating event in the Grand Slam of Ultra-Running series.
 It is held in Utah the first Friday and Saturday after Labor Day each year and is an event the team at Strambecco considers one of the Best Trail Running Events in the Southwest.
-What sets the event apart in its 40+ years, is the mind boggling difficulty, natural beauty, and camaraderie between runners, organizers, and volunteers hasn’t changed since its inception in 1980 when two of five runners completed the event.
+What sets the event apart in its 40+ years is the mind-boggling difficulty, natural beauty, and camaraderie between runners, organizers, and volunteers hasn't changed since its inception in 1980 when two of five runners completed the event.

 Event & Course Info

-The Wasatch Front 100 stands as a distinctively challenging ultrarunning event globally, marking the pinnacle of the Grand Slam of Ultra-Running series.
+The Wasatch Front 100 stands as a distinctively challenging ultrarunning event globally, marking the pinnacle of the Grand Slam of the Ultra-Running series.
 Beginning at East Mountain Wilderness Park, Utah, and culminating at Soldier Hollow, Utah, it showcases the breathtaking vistas of the Wasatch Mountains.
 Runners endure an elevation gain of about 24,000 feet and a descent of around 23,300 feet.
-This premier race is more than a test of speed—it’s a testament to resilience in the face of contrasts: high peaks vs deep valleys, firm trails vs loose scree, fluctuating temperatures, varying terrains, and the oscillation between day and night.
-The course’s raw, remote nature magnifies its allure and difficulty, compelling runners to lean heavily on their inner strength over the race’s support systems.
+This premier race is more than a test of speed—it's a testament to resilience in the face of contrasts: high peaks vs deep valleys, firm trails vs loose scree, fluctuating temperatures, varying terrains, and the oscillation between day and night.
+The course's raw, remote nature magnifies its allure and difficulty, compelling runners to lean heavily on their inner strength over the race's support systems.
 The essence of Wasatch goes beyond distance—it embodies overcoming, adapting, and persisting.

 This point-to-point race winds through the core of the central Wasatch Mountains, a picturesque segment of the Rockies.
 Starting at East Mountain Wilderness Park in Kaysville, Utah, it surges south, climbing a staggering 4,200 feet in 4.4 miles.
 The journey progresses past iconic landmarks like Francis Peak, Farmington Flats, Big Mountain Pass, Desolation Lake, and Pole Line Pass, eventually weaving down to Pot Hollow Canyon.
 Following the Cummings Parkway dirt road, it meanders south to Cascade Springs Road and plunges through Decker Canyon.
 The trail then embraces the Deer Creek Reservoir Trail, guiding runners to the finish at Soldier Hollow's Pavilion in Wasatch Mountain State Park.

-The track is a mix of footpaths, wildlife trails, and dirt roads with sporadic pavement patches, ranging from altitudes of 5,000 to 10,480 feet.
+The track is a mix of footpaths, wildlife trails, and dirt roads with sporadic pavement patches ranging from altitudes of 5,000 to 10,480 feet.
 Although predominantly on well-defined trails, segments through sagebrush, scree, tall grasses, and cobblestones are frequent.
 Wildlife encounters have included deer, elk, and even mountain lions.

 Runners are discouraged from leaving cars at the start due to limited parking.
 Complimentary bus services are available from downtown Salt Lake City for those requiring transportation to the start.
 Post-race, while there's no direct bus service back to Salt Lake, mini-vans are available, though they're best considered a Plan B due to limited seating.